ajan-12/SlimefunFix/README.md

 TO-DO:
 - Add the items(items.yml config)
-- Add dependency to Slimefu
+- Add dependency to Slimefun
 - Test
 - Clearing the item and etc.